-In order to select func as a task, the corresponding @task decorator needs to be placed right before the definition of the function, providing some metadata about the parameters of that function.
-The @task decorator has to be imported from the pycompss library (Code 17).
+In order to select foo as a task, the corresponding @task decorator needs to be placed right before the definition of the function, providing some metadata about the parameters of that function.
+The @task decorator has to be imported from the pycompss library (Code 22).

-Code 17: Python task import
+Code 22: Python task import

 '''

 from pycompss.api.task import task

-@task()
+@task(metadata)

+def foo(parameters):

+...

 '''